-The busy holiday season can sneak up on you fast and if you are not prepared your art gallery could miss out on maximizing the revenue opportunity.
 Here we will look at some potential steps to take early, so your business makes the most of the shopping season.

-This is the time to start planting the seed in your collector’s and prospect’s mind that art could be a memorable gift for the holidays.
+October is the time to start planting the seed in your collector’s and prospect’s mind that art could be a memorable gift for the holidays.
 You want buyers to know what you offer and how easy you make purchasing art as a gift.
 Or for themselves.

-Holiday Marketing Plan for the Gallery
+Holiday Marketing Plan for the Art Gallery

 - Send holiday greeting cards to all those who have purchased from you in the past to remind them of your gallery and say thank you.